-Remove the rind (skin) by loosening with a sharp knife as the rind is pulled gently up from the ham (omit this step if using a spiral ham).
+Remove the rind (skin) by loosening with a sharp knife as the rind is pulled with your fingers gently up from the ham

 Score the fat into a diamond shape using a sharp knife.

-Don't cut too deeply or you'll expose the meat and it can dry out.
+Don't cut too deep or you'll expose the meat and it can dry out.